The mere mention of Tassie’s epic food and wine scene sends many into a salivating spin.

 If you’re thinking of visiting Australia’s food bowl, it pays to dive in with a little insider knowledge.
 Here are 10 must-do winter experiences that will take you from hip city eateries to a micro-brewery in a paddock and a 19th-century school house for a cooking class.

 At Two Metre Tall, they grow their own beer-fed black angus beef and sell the cuts over the farm bar so you can throw them on the open grill while you sit in the paddock.

-The restaurant is set up in a 1920s Ford showroom and the kitchen is led by the newly arrived Analiese Gregory, who dives for her own abalone and sea urchin.
+Franklin is set up in a 1920s Ford showroom and the kitchen is led by the newly arrived Analiese Gregory, who dives for her own abalone and sea urchin.
 Analiese and the team work right before your eyes as you sit at the polished concrete bar.

 Since 2008 the Agrarian Kitchen has been synonymous with homegrown paddock-to-plate cooking.
 What’s new is the Agrarian Kitchen Eatery in New Norfolk set up in Willow Court (an old psychiatric hospital).

 The eatery serves food picked little more than 200 metres away at the Derwent Valley Community garden, other food is sourced from local producers and the Agrarian Kitchen Cooking School located not too far away in Lachlan.
 Like the cooking school, the food you eat on the day is dependent on what has been gathered that morning.

 You can buy oysters at the stunning Bruny Island location live, shucked or unshucked.
 Try an oyster Bloody Mary at the Oyster Bar and experience the wonder of what may be Australia’s first and only oyster drive-thru.